Updated: Jan 13

 -- Jennifer Addington, PVLD

-The only interruption in that PVLD service came in 2013 when she felt she was ready for a library deputy directorship — but no such position existed at the district.
+The only interruption in her PVLD service came in 2013 when she felt she was ready for a library deputy directorship — but no such position existed at the district.
 As luck would have it, the Pasadena Public Library was looking for a deputy director, and she jumped at the chance.
-Three years later, Addington would return to PVLD — to fill the newly created position of deputy director.
+Three years later, Addington returned to PVLD — to fill the newly created position of deputy director.
 She assumed the role of PVLD director in July 2018.

 Today, one of Addington's top priorities is ensuring that PVLD’s digital infrastructure remains robust, reliable and accessible by all library patrons.
 The district’s three full-time information technology professionals ensure the currency, reliability and security of PVLD’s servers, domains, and back-up operations.
 Her two digital services librarians manage the PVLD website, work with online database and collection vendors, and manage the district’s Google-based work environment for employees.

 Creating the Third Place

 And while not every patron takes full advantage of PVLD’s digital infrastructure — some library members would rather buy hardcover books at Costco and donate them back to the Peninsula Friends of the Library — Addington remains philosophical about the broader roles that libraries play in communities.